 These are the premier events of my guiding calendar.
 The whole idea is to offer something uniquely special to anglers looking for an ultimate learning experience.
 The Masterclasses are designed to fill two days completely and, hopefully, leave you a much more competent angler as a result.

-Masterclasses are run over two days because this gives us a real opportunity to get into the detail and application of specimen fishing techniques and watercraft as well as putting this into practice and hopefully catching specimen fish, even a PB!
+Masterclasses are run over two days, in the Wensum Valley Norfolk, because this gives us a real opportunity to get into the detail and application of specimen fishing techniques and watercraft as well as putting this into practice and hopefully catching specimen fish, even a PB!

 What the Masterclass offers